 - Dispose of coals safely.
 Once you’re finished, douse the hot coals thoroughly, cover the grill, and wait at least 24 hours before emptying it.

-- Never store coals in paper, wood, or plastic containers.
+- Never store coals in the paper, wood, or plastic containers.